If you haven’t set up your Pinterest account for success, then you’re missing out on an opportunity to expand your reach.

 - Earn income from affiliate links

-- Promote your services + products
+- Promote your services and products

 What I love the most about Pinterest is your content can go viral at any time.
 You may not see a lot of traffic for a specific topic right now, however, that can change in the future.

-In this post, I’m giving you 7 steps to follow so you can start getting seen by your target audience.
-There’s no point in promoting your content if no one will be able to find it!
+In this post, I’m sharing 7 steps that can help you start getting seen by your target audience.
+There’s no point in promoting your content if no one will be able to find it.

-How to Use Pinterest for Beginners
+How to Set Up Your Pinterest

 Switch to a Business Account

-This will provide you with access to analytics such as:
+This will provide access to analytics such as:

 - Monthly viewers